- About Us

-Home institution -The most common source of cost share for Oregon Sea Grant research projects are the PI and/or Co-PIs salaries, fringe benefits and associated indirect costs (faculty effort at OSU is tracked through the OSU fiscal system).
+Home institution - The most common source of cost share for Oregon Sea Grant research projects are the PI and/or Co-PIs salaries, fringe benefits and associated indirect costs (faculty effort at OSU is tracked through the OSU fiscal system).
 Additional items that may be considered include supplies, equipment and services that the PI’s institution purchases exclusively for the benefit of the project.

 Third-Party Cost Share - In cases where a third party (a non-federal organization or company) is willing to provide time/effort, supplies, equipment and/or services to benefit the project, the value of these supplies, equipment or services may be included as cost-share.
-A letter confirming the commitment, with a statement of the value per year and a description of the contribution must be included with the project proposal.
+A letter confirming the commitment, with a statement of the value per year and a description of the contribution, must be included with the project proposal.
 This letter of commitment must also include the PI’s name and project title and be authorized by the third party.
-If funded, the PI is responsible for providing documentation from the third party certifying the time/effort, supplies or equipment was provided, or services rendered, as part of the project’s documentation requirements.
+If funded, the PI is responsible for providing documentation from the third party certifying the time/effort, supplies or equipment were provided, or services rendered, as part of the project’s documentation requirements.

 Donated land, facilities, or equipment must be valued at no more than fair market value at the time of donation.
 Donated services or supplies, such as use of boat time or a supply of fish, should be valued at the rate that would normally be charged to another user.

-Uncommon, But Possible, Sources of Cost Share:
+Uncommon, but Possible, Sources of Cost Share:

 Volunteer services must be valued according to the type of service being provided (and not based on the position of the person volunteering), and the volunteer’s time must be documented and signed by the volunteer and volunteer coordinator.